HaozeG/CS225/ComputingAssignment/CA2/README.md

 ## To use

-If you have the executable file _test_, you can run it.
+If you have the executable file _main_, you can run it.

 The interface you will see looks like this: